cmb69/calendar_xh/README.md

 To import existing `.ics` files (iCalendar format), you have to put them in the `content/calendar/` folder (right besides the `calendar.2.6.csv` file).
 Then navigate to `Plugins` → `Calendar` → `Import/Export` where you can actually import the desired file(s).
-Note that only a very minimalistic import is implemented so far.
+Note that only a minimal set of iCalendar features is supported, roughly matching those of Calendar_XH.

 Under `Plugins` → `Calendar` → `Import/Export` you can also export the calendar to calendar.ics (iCalendar format).
 The file will be created in the `content/calendar/` folder (right besides the `calendar.2.6.csv` file).

-A serious issue regarding iCalendar import/export is that Calendar_XH does not maintain persistent UIDs for the events.
-When importing, the UIDs of iCalendar are ignored, so no synchronization will happen.
-For instance, if you import the same iCalendar twice, all events will be duplicated.
-When exporting, UIDs will be created on the fly; these may, or may not be unique.
-But worse, whenever you edit an event, its UID will change, so snychronization will not properly work for users importing your `calendar.ics`.
-Therefore it might be best not to publish exported iCalendar files.

 ## Troubleshooting
 Report bugs and ask for support either on [Github](https://github.com/cmb69/calendar_xh/issues)